emailalosha/kubernetes/jFrog/README.md

 ### First time login to - https://my.jfrog.com/ , click on forgot password.
 Provide your email (the one provided at cloud subscription) it will send a link to your email.
 Register by clicking the email sent by jFrog.
 Finally put password and login to https://my.jfrog.com/.
 Here you can see your cloud subscription for jFrog

+#### On left hand side you will see two tab, one for administrator and other for aapplications.
+Administrator can create repository, and manage other settings.

+    Adminstrations -- Artifactory -- General -- Settings (To manage file upload settings and all)
+   #
+    Adminstrations -- Artifactory -- Import and Export --
+    Upload files in selected repository (Make sure to zip file on top of zip so that zip file will be available on artifactory)